Code-Institute-Submissions/BitWise-Front-End_2/README.md

   - simplify context.
   - reform prop drilling that is currently present.
 - Add additional automated testing to front end.
+- Add skeleton to ininite scroll.
+- Move Recommended from profile objects to specified API call for improved performance and better scalability.

 ## Updates Relient On Backend